aehrc/gp-naps-fhir/input/pagecontent/comparison-specs.md

     </tbody>
 </table>

-\* _The data requirements for RTPM and ETP contain additional data elements that are not part of the GP NAPS data set._
+\* _The data requirements for RTPM and ETP contain additional data elements that are not part of the GP NAPS data set.
+Some ETP requirements are defeind at jurisidction level and do not apply across the whole of Australia._